See a list of Business Administration Programs by Clicking Here!

 Business majors can launch a variety of careers in a number of different industries depending on geographic location, demand, technology, and degree type.
 The different types of business degree programs include certificates, associate’s degree, bachelor’s degree, master’s degree, and a doctorate degree.
 To ascertain which programs are right for you, simply research the degree programs below and request information from schools you are most interested in learning more about.

-Certificate Programs in Business Administration
+Top Certificate Programs in Business Administration

 An undergraduate certificate in business administration can be a segue for students to learn about business basics, techniques, and principles.
 Courses found in many certificate programs include basic courses in marketing, law, organizational behavior, management, human resources, finance, and ethics.
 Many accredited colleges and universities offer a number of learning modalities for certificate programs that include online, on-site, and hybrid programs.
 A certificate program may range from 9-21 credit hours and curriculum will range by school so make sure to learn more about schools offering certificate programs below.

-Associate’s Degree in Business Administration
+Best Associate’s Degree in Business Administration

 An associate degree in business administration may be a viable option for those looking to upskill in their current job or start a new career.
 The associate degree program in business can be a bridge to a four-year college or university (known as a 2/4 transfer or forward transfer) to continue towards a bachelor’s degree.